IDREsandbox/vsim/docs/serialization.md

 # Serialization

 ## Flatbuffers

 The vsim format was changed from using osg to using flatbuffers.
 The app tries to read both.
-Conversion between flatbuffers and the app are explicitly written out (we don't use the buffers directly).
+Conversion between flatbuffers and the app are explicitly written out (we don't use the buffers directly, except for Settings).

 Flatbuffer quirks